 A: Ha!
 I wish.
 The thing about a pod of perch is they can be in an area the size of a couple of car hoods, okay?
 They’re often really, really concentrated.
 And perch—especially in cold water and especially with big perch—won’t chase your bait.
 You’ve got to put it right in front of their noses.

 Now, if you find a pod of 10-inch fish in 15 feet of water, usually there will be a pod of bigger fish nearby and at the same depth.
 I know people say that different age classes are at different depths, and in different parts of the lake.
 I haven’t found that to be the case.
 Perch of different age classes don’t like to hang out with each other.
 But they’re often near other schools.
 And if I find fish at a given depth in one bay, the ones in the next bay are likely to be at that same depth.
 To me, it’s worthwhile spending time on that first bay to find fish and then move on rather than moving on sooner because I haven’t found them yet.
-Get to know one bay and you’re getting to know the lake.
+Get to know one bay when perch fishing, and you’re getting to know the lake.

 A: That’s where the work comes in, especially on a new body of water.
 What I do is just cover water.
 I use 7-foot St. Croix rods and little spinning reels spooled with 6-pound braid and a 6-foot fluorocarbon leader.